OPENDAP/combined/README.md

         gcc-c++ flex bison autoconf automake libtool emacs openssl-devel \
         libuuid-devel readline-devel zlib-devel bzip2 bzip2-devel \
         libjpeg-devel libxml2-devel curl-devel libicu-devel

+### OSX

+NB: If you get odd errors during the hyrax-depedencies build, make sure that the OSX command line decloper tools have been installed.

+Install Xcode and the command line tools.
+In addition, you will need to build install newer versions of bison, automake, autoconf, libtool.
+You will also need ant for the olfs build.

 ### Clone